GRIF-IRFU/puppet-omd/README.md

 This module is intended to configure, install and manage an OMD distribution.

-If required, this will use  the omd repository.
-This is the the default behaviour, so if you're managing your repos, make sure to disable this.
-Last note concerning directories and packages : Othe omd packages do contain the OMD version in the package name : this makes it difficult to have a module that works out of the box and does not hardcode a specific version.
-We'll try to maintain this hardcoded version, but in case you need something else, please just use the omd_version class param in the omd class.
-Or give us a recipe to improve that ;)
+A note on the installation: the default is now to directly download a Check-mk Raw Edition from checkmk.com (the consol.labs editions seem to have dropped check_mk support).
+Consol.labs repos configs is left in the modules if you want to use them.

-This module borrows files from check_mk for the agent setup : those file license is under manifests/check_mk/agent
+This module borrows files from check_mk for the agent setup : those file license is under manifests/check_mk/agent .

+Last note about OMD upgrades :
+- if not using the repositories, a file is downloaded in the puppet cache dir for package install.
+Remember to cleanup old files, (but keep the current one)
+- after omd updates, an "omd site upgrade" is necessary : this is not managed by this module

 ## How to use the server side
 ------------------------------